psholtz/MIT-SICP/Projects-S2005/Project1/README.md

 <strong>Figure 2: Motion of a baseball in two dimensions, acting under gravitational acceleration g.</strong>

+Try this out for some values.
+Note that we are doing everything in metric units (distances in meters, weight in kilograms).
+You may be more accustomed to thinking about baseball in English units (e.g., feet).
+So we have created some simple procedures to convert feet to meters and <i>vice versa</i> (see the code file for details).

+Using your code, determine the time to impact of a ball hit at a height of 1 meter (right down the middle of the plate) with an initial velocity of 45 m/s (about 100 mph -- about what a really good professional player can do -- without steroids), at angles of 0, 45 and 90 degrees (be sure to use radian units or degree units depending on how you provide input to `sin` and `cos`, but remember that those procedures expect arguments in units of radians).

+How far does the baseball travel in each case?
+Provide answers both in meters and feet.
+Notice the distance traveled in feet for a ball hit at a 45 degree angle, with this bat speed.
+Seems incredible, right?
+We'll come back to this in a little bit.

 Problem 5: What's the best angle to hit?
 ----------------------------------------